 -

-The Bill of Rights, comprising the first ten amendments to the Constitution, guarantees fundamental rights and freedoms to all citizens.
+Here's the thing about the Bill of Rights, comprising the first ten amendments to the Constitution, guarantees fundamental rights and freedoms to all citizens.
 These rights include freedom of speech, religion, the press, the right to bear arms, protection against unreasonable searches and seizures, the right to due process of law, and the right to a fair trial.
 The Bill of Rights was added to the Constitution shortly after its ratification in response to concerns that the original document did not adequately protect individual liberties.

 The U.S. Constitution is based on several key principles, including: